FIWARE-Ops/marinera/documentation/GETTING_STARTED.md

 ### 3. Decide if you want to use Sealed Secrets

-By default, all passwords needed for the deployment are in plain in the `values.yaml` file of each component.
+By default, all passwords needed for the deployment are in plain text in the `values.yaml` file of each component.
 If you want to keep those secrets safe follow this [documentation](./SECRETS.md) and then continue from this point onward.

 ### 4. Set the repo url in the values.yaml